Erasmus+ Jean Monnet Module

 Working in groups on concrete, realistic assignments, participants are encouraged to explore European policymaking in depth, to grasp the dynamics of the EU’s multi-level governance system, and to evaluate it critically through a solid theoretical framework.

-Innovative teaching course – providing theoretical contextualization and a comparative analysis of the EU political system with those of Austria and Germany, guided by political science perspectives.
+- Courses aimed at providing a theoretical contextualization and comparative analysis of the EU political system with the political systems of Austria and Germany, based on political science questions.

 The teaching concept has already been recognized with multiple awards.